TheFallen-Cat/TCP-Chat-Room/README.md

 `localhost` refers to the machine in which the script is running in.
 <p></p>

 `PORT = 9999` is a random port for connecting to the server.
-This can be chnaged as per the user, but it has to be changed in both `server.py` as well as `client.py`.
+This can be changed as per the user, but it has to be changed in both `server.py` as well as `client.py`.

 <h1><code>client.py file</code></h1>